-Braille 12 centred colons in succession on a new line at the end of each Practice exercise.
-This line of colons indicates the completion of a major section of a document.
+A centred line (dot 5 followed by 11 dots 2 and 5) is used to indicate the completion of each Practice exercise.
+This line is used to indicate the completion of a major section of a document.
 It is not required if the section or document finishes on line 25 (the last line of the page).